 |Useful Bits||The End|

-Let us start with some of the basics – The trivial information that may be useful to you.
+All right, let us start with some of the basics, some trivial information that may be useful.

 THE CABLE STANDARDS

-We don’t just cut a random piece of wire, stick it into the computer, and cause an explosion.
-We usually identify cables and connectors using “strange numbers” such as RJ45, and there is no need to be worried – These are just standard codes.
-These are a few of the standards and organizations that you should be aware of:
+Computer cables are not some random pieces of electrical wire, we usually identify cables and connectors using “strange numbers” such as RJ45 and IEC 60320.
+There is no need to be confused, these are just standard codes by the various international organizations.
+These are the few that you should be aware of:

 - IEEE – Institute of Electrical and Electronics Engineers